Hussain4398/starter-gatsby-blog/README.md

  - Choose **Create Order**

-  - The second page is where you choose the product, discounts and taxes with the cart that shows the total amount.
+  - Choose the product, that you have created in inventory, for more information on creating an inventory item <a href="#Inventory">click here</a>, the taxes that you have added to your Slate store, for more information on how to add taxes <a href="#Taxes">click here</a> and the discount you have added to your Slate store, for more information on how to add discounts <a href="#Discounts">click here</a>.

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 20 40 PM]" src="https://user-images.githubusercontent.com/101874906/160121814-084018e4-23d2-4464-a818-40969fa88ee7.png"></p>

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 20 50 PM]" src="https://user-images.githubusercontent.com/101874906/160122002-839b52df-e25b-4753-a61b-fd988fb90472.png"></p>

- - Choose the product, that you have created in inventory, for more information on creating an inventory item <a href="#Inventory">click here</a>. the taxes that you have added to your Slate store, for more information on how to add taxes <a href="#Taxes">click here</a> and the discount you have added to your Slate store, for more information on how to add discounts <a href="#Discounts">click here</a>.

   - Once added, your page will look like the image below.

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 43 01 PM]" src="https://user-images.githubusercontent.com/101874906/160123316-f5f38635-db06-416f-b5ee-f3c0fcfcd3ed.png"></p>

   - Choose **Continue**

-  - The third page is the way the customer recieves the order.
+  - Then choose the way the customer recieves the order.
 There 2 options to choose from:

-  1. Pick up
+  1. Pickup
   2. Delivery

  <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-25 at 5 43 14 PM]" src="https://user-images.githubusercontent.com/101874906/160123801-d53953b6-eea1-4736-af39-7e1eb17f732d.png"></p>